lumostone/lumostone.github.io/content/posts/en/eth2-staking-with-k8s-prysm.md

 Please refer to Prysm’s [official documentation](https://docs.prylabs.network/docs/mainnet/joining-eth2/#step-4-import-your-validator-accounts-into-prysm).

 Let’s get back to the NFS server.
 We need to configure the wallet directories that we created in the previous section.
 Before proceeding, please have your validator keys placed on your NFS machine.
 We use `$HOME/eth2.0-deposit-cli/validator_keys` as the example path to the validator keys.
-To create a wallet and import your validator keys for Prysm validator client, we use Prysm's startup script.
+To create a wallet and import your validator keys for Prysm validator client, we use Prysm’s startup script.

 1. Please follow Prysm’s [documentation](https://docs.prylabs.network/docs/install/install-with-script/#downloading-the-prysm-startup-script) to download Prysm startup script.